rogerchamberlain/rogerchamberlain.github.io/intro-to-circuits.md

 >That may be hard if you don't know how to *wire* your own circuits, so we wrote this crash course.
 <!-- </aside> -->

-This guide is a quick introduction to the mechanics of electricity and simple circuitry.
-We'll start by explaining the circuit itself in concrete terms, including Ohm's Law, and then dive into circuit diagrams.
-This guide should help you analyze circuits intuitively and understand new components fairly quickly.

 ![========](images/line.gif)